-The following discussion and analysis by management of the financial condition and financial results for Portage Biotech Inc. for the three months ended September 30, 2019 should be read in conjunction with the unaudited Consolidated Interim Financial Statements for the three and six months ended September 30, 2019 and for the three months ended June 30, 2019 together with Management Discussion and Analysis dated December 30, 2019 and audited consolidated financial statements for the year ended March 31, 2019 and annual report in form 20-F for the same period.
+The following discussion and analysis by management of the financial condition and financial results for Portage Biotech Inc. for the three months ended December 31, 2019 should be read in conjunction with the unaudited Consolidated Interim Financial Statements for the three and nine months ended December 31, 2019, the three and six months ended September 30, 2019 and for the three months ended June 30, 2019 together with Management Discussion and Analysis dated December 30, 2019 and audited consolidated financial statements for the year ended March 31, 2019 and annual report in form 20-F for the same period.